01-edu/Branch-Mobile/subjects/flutter_piscine/week01/day03/quizApp/README.md

 </center>

 ### **Bonus**
-Add a timer to each question, so the user must answer a question in a fixed time
+Add a timer to each question, so the user must answer a question in a fixed time.
+After time is up, question should be marked as answered incorrectly and omitted.